dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

   const homeLink = await page.evaluate(() =>
     document.querySelector('[data-p="home-link"]').getAttribute("href")
   );
+  console.log(homeLink);
 })();
 ```

+You can basically execute any piece of code you wish, and return some result, as long as the result is serializable (meaning - you can't return `document.querySelector('[data-p="home-link"]')`, but you can return the `href` attribute value).

 -- brief explanation about how to write puppeteer tests, basic API examples